mlcheng/js-dom/README.md

 ### Dynamically loading components
 **TODO: Check if this is still right.**

-If you're lazy loading things (and you should), this framework exposes only one method, and it's to help render a lazy-loaded component. `iqwerty.vdom.Load()` takes in a reference to an HTML element and instantiates it.
+If you're lazy loading things (and you should), this framework exposes only one method, and it's to help render a lazy-loaded component. `iqwerty.dom.Load()` takes in a reference to an HTML element and instantiates it.

 ```js
 iqwerty.vdom.Load(document.getElementById('lazy-loaded-section'));
 ```

-## The To-Do app
+## The To Do app
-Every JavaScript framework needs a [To-Do app](http://todomvc.com/) to show how awesome it is.
+Every JavaScript framework needs a [To Do app](http://todomvc.com/) to show how awesome it is.
 Here is ours.
 Read carefully -- this is also the gold-standard on how to create web apps using our framework.

 ```html
 <ul>